MoAjabali/Calc-FrontendMentore-challenge/README.md

 > - **Bonus**: Have their initial theme preference checked using `prefers-color-scheme` and have any additional changes saved in the browser

 ### What I Implemented
-I still did not complete this website yet i will -In Sha Allah-.
+I did the Challenge as it asked for me

 ### Screenshots
 #### Original Design